grobelDev/grobel.dev/server/articles/react-cloud-run.md

 After completing the following steps, you should have a website with SSL certificates (that is, using `https://`) hosted on a public `run.app` URL for virtually free.

-The website will also only use compute resources proportional to the number of users for the website.
+The website will also only use compute resources proportional to the number of users.

 That is, if there is only one user, only one container should be temporarily spun up to send the requested HTML/CSS files.
 If there are many users, or even a sudden influx of users (as in, your website goes viral), then an appropriate amount of containers (up to 1,000 simultaneously) should be dynamically spun up to meet the demand without significant impact to user experience.